-Teachers will keep a student behavior and conduct book in their classrooms.
-When students show behavior or conduct that is unacceptable, it will be noted and a detention slip will be sent to the office on the third offense and each offense thereafter.
+Each teacher will keep a student behavior and conduct book in his/her classroom.
+When students show behavior or conduct that is unacceptable, it will be noted.
+A detention slip will be sent to the office on the third offense and each offense thereafter.
 The type of detention will be determined in the office.
-Parents will be notified by email for any detention.
+Parents will be notified by email of any detention.
 These records will start over each quarter.
-Some of this conduct would include:
+This conduct includes: